kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

   - Sandral Estate, after any completion of the Sandral-Matale Feud
   - Sith Academy, after returning to the Academy without Uthar or Yuthura and leaving towards Dreshdae

-**Get Dia's Bounty Lifted**
-- You must learn about Dia's bounty from either Dia or Zax, then either Persuade or pay off Holdan in Javyar's Cantina.
-Then tell Dia the good news to complete the task.

 **Get Suvam Tam's Pazaak Discount**
 - This requires winning 10 hands against Suvam Tam on the Yavin Station.
 It does not include any other discount.